Loyalist College

-Loyalist College (formally Loyalist College of Applied Arts and Technology) is an English-language college in Belleville, Ontario, Canada.
+Loyalist College (formally Loyalist College of Applied Arts and Technology) is an English-language college in Belleville, Ontario, Canada that is partnered with private Toronto Business College.

 History

 Prior to the 1960s, only trade schools co-existed with universities in the province of Ontario at the post-secondary level, most of which had been established primarily to help veterans reintegrate into society in the post-war years.
 Loyalist College was founded in 1967 as part of a provincial initiative to create many such institutions to provide career-oriented diploma and certificate courses, as well as continuing education programs to Ontario communities.
 The name of the college reflects the area's original settlement by United Empire Loyalists.

 Originally operated out of a local high school, Loyalist College moved to its present 200 acre campus on Wallbridge-Loyalist Road in 1968.
 The college operates a satellite campus in Bancroft, Ontario and is associated with First Nations Technical Institute in the Tyendinaga Mohawk Territory reserve.

+The college provides education to local Canadians that are native to Belleville or neighboring towns, but many of the students at Loyalist College also come from South Asian countries as immigrants on international visas.
+Beginning in 2018 the college say double digit expansion from international students while Canadian enrollment remained flat.
+In 2021 the college had reached an unprecedented level of new international study permits with nearly 5000 being approved.
+The following year saw more than 4000 more approved.

+Following the unprecedented growth in international enrollment in 2021 and 2022 the mayor of Belleville launched a probe into overcrowded student housing, telling “people who are overcrowding housing, we’re coming for you.”
+In 2023 an Indian student who was part of a group of illegal migrants who froze to death near the United States border was accused of using forged documents to apply to Loyalist, later that year students with fake acceptance letters from Loyalist faced being deported.

+In March of 2025 Loyalist suspended 24 programs and reduced staff by 20%.
+In the August a further 36 faculty were laid off.
+The faculty association went on strike in September.